WHOIGit/PhytO-ARM/content/IFCB profiler/IFCB Settings Changes.md

 ###GPSData

 It is also important update the GPSData source in the same settings file.
-Depending on where you are getting your GPS data from this could take a variety of forms but should be 0 if you are hard coding the GPS coordinate.
-If this data is being streamed from another port it shouold be a valid url similar to the examples above e.g. `"<http://localhost:8818/`
+When using the Phyto-Arm software this wants to be set to `GPSData:0`.
+This allows the PhytoArm software to write GPS data and turns off the internal IFCB GPS data stream.